-Revenue is derived from the transfer of services over time and at a point in time in respect of the following: Commission, foreign exchange gains, fee income and interest income.
+Revenue is derived from the transfer of services over time and at a point in time in respect of the following: Commission, fee income and interest income.

-Commission and foreign exchange gains are earned on the placement of customer trades.
+Commission is earned on the placement of customer trades.
 Income is recognised when trades are executed.